-Not the end times we were worried about I worry about AI taking jobs.
+I worry about AI taking jobs.
 Not mine, of course.
 I'm irreplaceable.
 No, I worry about AI taking other people's jobs.
 Maybe yours.
 In this I am not alone.
 Lots of people are talking about all the jobs that AI is going to automate out of existence.
 The job apocalypse, they call it, as our Penny Crosman writes.

 Processing Content

 Nobody knows for sure of course just how many jobs will disappear, but I think people underestimate how many jobs would have to disappear for us to have some real problems.
-Think of it this way: at the height of the 1982 recession, the official unemployment rate reached 10.2%.
+Think of it this way: At the height of the 1982 recession, the official unemployment rate reached 10.2%.
 In the wake of the 2008 financial crisis, when the jobs reports showed hundreds of thousands of people being thrown out of work on a monthly basis, the unemployment rate again hit 10%.
 At the height of the pandemic unemployment very briefly reached 14.8%.
 During the Great Depression, the unemployment rate reached 25%.

 In March, Jack Dorsey laid off 40% of his staff, and said other CEOs would start doing it, too.
 Standard Chartered plans to lay off more than 15% of its staff.
 Anthropic's CEO, Dario Amodei, thinks up to 20% of all jobs could be automated in the next few years (though the company says it's seen limited effects so far).
 If Amodei's prediction is right, the economic damage would be almost as severe as the Great Depression.
 If every CEO followed Dorsey's lead, it would be worse.
 You can understand why people are nervous.
 It's gotten so serious, the pope issued an entire letter about it on Monday, Magnifica Humanitas.
 The Vatican's not a content mill, you know.
-They don't write about things unless the Pope feels matter.
+They don't write about things unless the Pope feels they matter.

 U.S. Bureau of Labor Statistics, via Federal Reserve Bank of St. Louis